marklanglo/ComputerScienceElective2024/README.md

 - Kahoot!

 ### To Do's for this Repo:
-- Add a curriculum guide that describes how to instruct the material
-- Add days 4 - 6
-- Add Entries for every day roughly describing the tasks
+- Add the pdf or google docs to the repo in some form or fashion for the chatgpt day